 Working With NACHA Payments

 It is common for enterprise customers to process payments using NACHA files.
-Usually this is done by creating a middleware that is integrated with LoanPro and Secure Payments (formerly PCI Wallet).
-This middleware will track payment transactions from start to finish.
+Usually this is done by creating a custom application that is integrated with LoanPro and Secure Payments (formerly PCI Wallet).
+This custom application will track payment transactions from start to finish.
 Because transacting money is the lifeblood of any lending business, and because making mistakes in this area has serious consequences, this article will give recommendations on working with Secure Payments to process NACHA payments.

 To start, let's go over the process for NACHA payments: